chinapedia/wikipedia.abstract.en/Page/Equation.md

 Systems of linear equations

-九章算術.gif is an anonymous Chinese book proposing a method of resolution for linear equations.]]
+is an anonymous Chinese book proposing a method of resolution for linear equations.]]

 A system of linear equations (or _linear system_) is a collection of linear equations involving the same set of variables.
 For example,